‘One Piece’ Chapter 885 Spoilers: Wedding Cake Finished, Luffy Escapes From Mirror World!

 However, it’s only a matter of time before Katakuri returned to his normal state.
 Using Gear 4th, Luffy launched multiple attacks and looked confident that he could beat the sweet commander.
 Unfortunately, One Piece Chapter 885 spoilers revealed that Luffy was still unable to take down Katakuri.

-In the spoiler posted at reddit.com, Luffy will be tricking Charlotte Brulee to escape from the Mirror World.
+In the spoiler posted at Reddit, Luffy will be tricking Charlotte Brulee to escape from the Mirror World.
 Though the exact details aren’t confirmed, One Piece fans in the forum speculated that Luffy might have run out of time in using his Gear 4th.
 Luffy can only use the technique for a certain period of time and needs at least 10 minutes to recover.

 What do you think that is going to happen in the #OnePiece Chapter 885?
 Share with us your predictions! https://t.co/FKOGSobfdT pic.twitter.com/sLzflsV73J